T1000dsa/Real-Time-Chat-App/README.md

-This is a real-time implementation of FastApi / Это реализация чата в реальном времени на FastApi
+This is a real-time chat implementation of FastApi

-Technology stack / Стек технологий :
+Technology stack :
 FastAPI
 SQLAlchemy
 poetry